Sign Language Interpreters for Every Setting

 Frequently Asked Questions

-Quick answers to common questions about our interpreting and CART services.
+Quick answers to common questions about all of our services.

 Who is required to pay for interpreting services?

-The cost of interpreting services is considered a cost of doing business, similar to other operational expenses.
-You cannot charge the Deaf individual for the interpreter, require them to bring their own interpreter, or use the cost as a reason to deny services.
+What this means in practice: The cost of interpreting services is considered a cost of doing business, similar to other operational expenses.
+As a covered entity, you cannot:

 The Americans with Disabilities Act (ADA) is a federal civil rights law that prohibits discrimination against people with disabilities.
 Under the ADA, businesses, healthcare providers, employers, schools, and government agencies must provide “effective communication” with individuals who are Deaf or hard of hearing.